Smørumnedre: Economy

 Oticon, a major manufacturer of hearing aids, has its headquarters in Smørumnedre.
 The building was inaugurated in 2005.
 Novo Nordisk opened Novo Nordisk Diabetes Center in Måløv in 1991 and now houses 2,300 employees.
-A new building, Diabetes Research House, broke ground in 2014 and will be completed in 2016 at an expected cost of DKK 750 million.
+A new building, Diabetes Research House, broke ground in 2014 and was completed in 2016 at a cost of DKK 750 million.

 Sport

 The local football club is Ledøje-Smørum Fodbold which plays in Danmarksserien.
 They play their home games at Smørum Park and Ledøje Stadium.
 Ledøje-Smørum Fodbold is part of Ledøje-Smørum Idrætsforening.
 Smørum Golf Club is based to the south of Smørumnedre.

 Smørumovre

 Smørumovre boasts a well-preserved village environment.
 The village originally consisted of two rows of farms situated to the north and south of a village green with a small pond.
 The village green was later built over with various buildings, including a forge, an inn workshops and residences for field workers and craftsmen.
 The old school, which overlooks the pond, is now home to Ledøje-Smørum Local Historic Archives.
 Located on the eastern outskirts of Smørumovre, Smørum Church dates from c.
 1170.
 The murals in the chancel and nave date from c.
 1500.
 The manor house Edelgave is situated in the southwestern corner of the village.
 It was built in 1782–91 by Andreas Kirkerup.